A method to determine wall shear stress from mean profiles in turbulent boundary layers: The proposed method for ZPG TBL

 The boundary layer approximations for the time-averaged Navier--Stokes equations in Cartesian coordinates yield

-where $U$ and $V$ are the streamwise ($x$) and the wall-normal ($y$) components of mean velocity vector, $\rho$ is the fluid density, $P$ is the mean pressure and $T$ is the mean total stress, i.e., the sum of the viscous stress ($\nu {\partial U}/{\partial y}$) and the Reynolds shear stress ($-\overline{u'v'}$). $\nu$ is the kinematic viscosity.
-Using Eqs. \eqref{eq:bl1} and \eqref{eq:bl2}, and neglecting the pressure gradient term, it can be shown that
+where $U$ and $V$ are the streamwise ($x$) and the wall-normal ($y$) components of mean velocity vector, $\rho$ is the fluid density, $P$ is the mean pressure and $T$ is the mean total stress, i.e., the sum of the viscous stress ($\nu {\partial U}/{\partial y}$) and the Reynolds shear stress ($-\overline{u'v'}$).
+Using Eqs. \eqref{eq:bl1} and \eqref{eq:bl2}, and neglecting the terms containing pressure gradient and wall-normal velocity, it can be shown that

-Integrating Eq. \eqref{eq:bl4} from a generic $y$ to $y=\delta$ and normalizing in viscous units yield,
+($\delta$), which is defined as the wall-normal location where $U=0.99U_e$.
+Integrating Eq. \eqref{eq:bl4} from a generic $y$ to $y=\delta$ and normalizing in viscous units yield

-\cite{kumar2021} used available TBL data to model the second term in the rhs of Eq. \eqref{eq:bl6} to obtain a modeled total stress,
+where the second term requires modeling. \cite{kumar2021} used available TBL data to model the second term in the rhs of Eq. \eqref{eq:bl6} to obtain a modeled total stress,